Emma-Belg/react-getting-started/README.md

 # Class Components

 In class components, instead of recieving props as arguments, both the props and the state are managed on an instance of the class.
 (This is just like normal OOP, you make a class and then have to instantiate it - each instance(object) of a class gets 'props and state').
+In React an instance is internally created every time we use a component (like <ComponentName />).